strontic/strontic.github.io/xcyclopedia/library/DeviceCensus.exe-D1B722A188C84E5059765FA87E8C5F32.md

 ## Possible Misuse

 *The following table contains possible examples of `DeviceCensus.exe` being misused.
-While `DeviceCensus.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `DeviceCensus.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --